susam/inwee/README.md

 because that is how WeeChat's FIFO pipe expects the input to be.
 Then it feeds the lines to WeeChat's FIFO pipe.

+If the above solution is good enough for you, then there is no real reason to use InWee.
+In that case, you can skip directly to the [Without InWee](#without-inwee) section and read about how everything that can be done with InWee can also be done without it.

-This tool makes the above step more convenient.
-With this tool, the commands in settings.txt can be fed to WeeChat with the following command while WeeChat is running.
+InWee only makes the above solution more convenient.
+For example, the commands in settings.txt can be fed to WeeChat with InWee by entering the following command while WeeChat is running.

     inwee settings.txt